yufree/blog/_posts/2017-03-29-metaboanalyst.md

 ```
     - Install the Rstudio

 - MetaboAnalyst is actually a java-based web application (also, R based).
-You need java environment and use Tomcat or Glassfish to host the *.war file on server (linux or Mac OS).
+You need java environment and use Tomcat or Glassfish to host the *.war file on server (Linux or Mac OS).
 Then you only need to access it by browser, just like what you did online.

 - Install Glassfish.
 I tried Tomcat and the deploy always failed and I suggest to use Glassfish following the guide(you might need to set up user and password) and upload the *.war file by a web interface at http://localhost:4848